-The medical staff does not conduct forensic examinations.
+- (B) The medical staff does not conduct forensic examinations.
 The local hospital conducts all emergency care or treatment to include "Sexual Assault Forensic Examinations".
-The local hospital examiners are qualified SAFE and SANE practitioners that comply with the National Protocol for Sexual Assault Medical Forensic Examinations.

-The facility maintains documentation that medical/mental health practitioners have received the training referenced in this standard.
-Training rosters and staff meetings sign in sheets was submitted to the auditor.
+The local hospital examiners are qualified SAFE and SANE practitioners that comply with the National Protocol for Sexual Assault Medical Forensic Examinations. - (C) The facility does not maintain documentation that medical/mental health practitioners have received the training referenced in this standard because the practitioners are from the local hospital or other community offices.